CRM system for banks and financial institutions

 "Use this moment to upgrade technology and data: streamline KYC and reviews, strengthen UBO logic, improve data quality, tune monitoring and automate where technology makes sense"

-Financial-grade customer relationship management (CRM) that is not just for banks.
+Financial-grade customer relationship management that is not just for banks.

-360 Relationships is the single source of truth (SSoT) not only for customer-centric services, but also for efficient name screening (here) and accurate regulatory reporting.
-It is natively integrated into a powerful DMS (here).
+360 Relationships is the single source of truth (SSoT) not only for customer-centric services, but also for efficient AML name screening (here) and meaningful regulatory reporting.
+360core's CRM ships with AMLA's compliance and reporting framework (here) and a powerful DMS (here).

 Streamline your business-wide risk assessment (BWRA).

 Stop using spreadsheets to measure your financial crime risk exposure.
-Capture and quantify relevant data points - such as inherent risk and control risk - directly in the CRM at customer level.
-Automate the aggregation of residual risk at entity level.
+Capture and quantify relevant data points (such as inherent risk, controls quality, KRIs) directly in the CRM at customer level.
+Aggregate residual risk at entity level and map it to your risk tolerance.

 Create, configure and manage institution-specific customer risk profiles using preset risk factors according to AMLR and AMLO-FINMA.
 Develop your proprietary set of risk factors, taking into account guidance from standard setters and FIU typology reports (here).